 This is a recipe that I got from my mom.
 I originally made it in a large pot on the stove top.
-After making it a few times, I realized it would be so much easier to put into the Crock-Pot and now that is the only way I make it.
+After making it a few times, I realized it would be so much easier to make it in the Crock-Pot and now that is the only way I make it.

 I love making homemade spaghetti sauce.
 Not only is it delicious but by using simple ingredients, I know what ingredients are going into our dinner.

 Why use a crockpot to make spaghetti?
-By using the crockpot you can make the spaghetti earlier in the day and it will be cooking while you keep yourself busy.
+By using the crockpot you can make the spaghetti sauce earlier in the day and it will be cooking while you are out of the kitchen.
 The flavors have a lot of time to mingle in there which makes the spaghetti so delicious.
 And it will be waiting for you at dinner time!
+You will just need to cook the noodles!

 How to make Crockpot Spaghetti: